Rookfighter/MultiAgentExploration/README.md

 ### Player/Stage

-For Player/Stage installation the following dependencies are required:
+For Player installation the following dependencies are required:

 * autotools
 * libboost-thread